Poirazi-Lab/DendroTweaksApp/README.md

 This will start the Bokeh server and automatically open your default web browser to display the app.

-If needed, refer to the official [Bokeh documentation](https://docs.bokeh.org/en/latest/docs/user_guide/server/app.html#ug-server-apps) for additional information.

-### Upload a cell
+## Getting started

+To create a new model, you typically need a neuronal morphology in the form of an `.swc` file and membrane mechanisms (`.mod` files) to be used in NEURON.
+In our demo, we provide some preset models for you to use:

+- A pyramidal CA1 neuron from Poirazi et al. 2003
+- A pyramidal L5 neuron from Hay et al. 2011
+- A pyramidal L2/3 neuron from Park et al. 2019

-In the left menu select one of the avaliable `.swc` files.
-The morphology plot and the graph view should appear.
+To begin working with DendroTweaks, select a model morphology from the list of available `.swc` files in the left menu under the `Input / Output` tab.
+The morphology plot and the graph view will appear in the main workspace.

-### Upload the mechanisms from a json file

-For some models (Park_2019.swc, Poirazi_2003.swc, or Hay_2011.swc), you can upload predefined biophysical parameters.
-Click the `Import biophys` button in the left menu.
-The parameters will be applied to the selected model.

-### Explore the distribution of ion channels
+### Explore Neuronal Morphology

+1. Navigate through different sections of the model using the `Cell` plot.
+Click on a section to select it.
+2. Similarly, select segments from the `Graph` plot.
+You can use the lasso mouse tool to select multiple segments (hold the left mouse key and drag).
+3. Note that all elements of the workspace are synchronized.
+For example, selecting a section in the `Cell` plot will result in selecting the corresponding segments on the `Graph` plot.

+### Run a Simple Simulation

-1. Go the the `Membrane` tab in the right menu.
+1. Go to the `Input / Output` tab in the left menu.
+Import predefined biophysical parameters by clicking the `Import biophys` button.
-2. Select a channel conductance (e.g. `gbar_na`) using the `Parameter` dropdown widget.
-The distribution should be rendered on the graph view.
-3. Try to adjust distribution parameters using the sliders.

-### Run a simple simulation

-1. Go to the `Stimuli` tab in the right menu.
+3. Go to the `Stimuli` tab in the right menu.
-2. With the soma selected (default), activate the switches for `Record voltage` and `Inject current`.
+4. Make sure the soma is selected (default).
+5. Activate the switches for `Record voltage` and `Inject current`.
-3. Adjust the current amplitude using the slider (e.g., 150 pA for `Park_2019.swc`).
+6. Adjust the current amplitude using the spinner (e.g., 150 pA for `Park_2019.swc`).
+Use the `Step` field to fine-tune the spinner.

-### Explore the kinetics of ion channels

-1. Click the `Channels` button on top of the right menu.
-A new menu for exploring channel kinetics should appear.
-2. Select a channel using the `Channel` dropdown widget.
-Plots with channel activation/inactivation curves should appear in the workspace.
-3. Try to adjust channel parameters with sliders.
-4. Try to standardize the channel model using the `Standardize` button.
+7. Optionally, select a dendritic segment using the Graph plot and record activity from it by switching on the `Record voltage` switch.
+8. Try adjusting simulation parameters such as duration and temperature by using the sliders in the `Simulation` tab of the left menu.

 ## Troubleshooting

-DendroTweaks is currently under active development.
-We are making efforts to ensure stability, and apologize for some issues that may still arise.
-If you encounter any problems, please try restarting the server.
-First, stop the server from the console with Ctrl + C. Then restart it using:
+DendroTweaks is currently undergoing active development.
+While we strive for stability, there may still be some issues that arise.
+If you encounter any problems, we recommend restarting the server.
+To do this, stop the server from the console using Ctrl + C and then restart it with the following command:

 ```bash
 bokeh serve --show app
 ```

+For any server-related issues, please consult the official [Bokeh documentation](https://docs.bokeh.org/en/latest/docs/user_guide/server/app.html#ug-server-apps) for additional information.